-Our academic program prepares students for the expanding role of pharmacists in patient-centered, interprofessional health care teams.
-Here are the latest news and stories about our top-notch program.
+Our academic programs prepare students for the expanding role of practitioners in patient-centered, interprofessional health care teams.
+Here are the latest news and stories about our top-notch programs.

 John A. Pieper, Pharm.D., FCCP, FAPhA, president of St. Louis College of Pharmacy, was recently awarded fellowship in the International Pharmaceutical Federation.